Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 - [Add autocompletion for the Storefront API](#storefront-api-graphql-autocompletion)
 - [Add TypeScript types for Storefront API objects](#typescript-types)

+## Versioning

+Hydrogen-UI **does not follow semantic versioning**, because the implementation is tied to [specific versions](https://shopify.dev/api/usage/versioning#release-schedule) of the [Shopify Storefront API](https://shopify.dev/api/storefront), which follow [calver](https://calver.org/).

+For example, if you are using Storefront API version `2022-07`, then Hydrogen-UI versions `2022.7.x` will all be fully compatible with that version.

+As the Storefront API is updated every four months with breaking changes, Hydrogen-UI will also have breaking changes every four months, which are only considered a "minor" version update in semantic versioning.

+For example, if you are on Hydrogen-UI version `2022.7.0`, then version `2022.10.0` **is a breaking change**.

 ## Storefront API GraphQL autocompletion

 To enable GraphQL autocompletion for the Storefront API in your IDE: